 There are many different 3D scanning technologies, each having specific limitations, advantages, and costs.
 There are contact scanners and non-contact scanners.
 Here at CAD / CAM Services, we use portable non-contact scanners that enable us to scan nearly any object no matter how large, how small or how fragile.

-We have experience collecting 3D data for many different applications, from the gaming industry to industrial design, reverse engineering and prototyping.
+We have experience with 3D data capture for many different applications, from the gaming industry to industrial design, reverse engineering and prototyping.
 3D scanners are useful for a wide variety of applications.

 Laser scanning is an effective, non-contact way to collect 3D data.
 Using a hand-held laser scanner, we pass a laser line over the surface of an object in order to record three-dimensional information.
 The surface data is captured by a camera sensor mounted in the laser scanner which records accurate dense 3D points in space, allowing for very accurate data without ever touching the object.